Hi, my name is Anibal do Rosario, I’m an experienced Online Professional and you’ve reached my extended online résumé.

 In the past few years DTG has evolved from being an offline publisher, into becoming the leading online marketing services agency for small businesses in The Netherlands.
-Offering media advice, as well as a broad range of online presence & performance products tailored to small businesses; ranging from lead-generating AdWords campaigns, to mobile websites.
+Offering media advice, as well as a broad range of online presence & performance products and services tailored to small businesses; ranging from lead-generating AdWords campaigns, to mobile websites.

 De Telefoongids BV